KodingBTW/dkc3_texteditor/README.md

-This tool allows simple extraction and insertion of text from the SNES USA version of Donkey Kong Country 3.
+This tool allow simple text extraction and insertion from the SNES USA version of Donkey Kong Country 3.
 The pointer table is automatically updated, and all required table files are included.

 ## Usage